resmushit/wordpress-plugin/readme.txt

 reSmush.it Image Optimizer allow to use **free Image optimization** based on [reSmush.it API](http://www.resmush.it/ "Image Optimization API, developped by Charles Bourgeaux"). reSmush.it provides image size reduction based on several advanced algorithms.
 The API accept JPG, PNG and GIF files up to **5MB**.

 This plugin includes a bulk operation to optimize all your pictures in 2 clicks !
 Change your image optimization level to fit your needs !
-This service is used by more than **300,000** websites on different CMS (Drupal, Joomla, Magento, Prestashop...).
+This service is used by more than **300,000** websites on different CMS (Wordpress, Drupal, Joomla, Magento, Prestashop...).

 The plugin includes an option to exclude some pictures of the optimizer.